 Dubai Eats are not fresh

-Another reason why Dubai Eats are pricey is the fact that over 80% of food in the UAE is imported.
+Another reason why Dubai Eats are pricey is the fact that over 80% of the food in the UAE is imported.
 When you are a country covered in sand, this is not a shock.

 We really noticed this at our hotel breakfast and when we ate outside of the food court.
-We ended up at a tourist trap restaurant on the Dubai Creek one day because we were hungry and it had a great patio.
+We ended up at a tourist trap restaurant on Dubai Creek one day because we were hungry and it had a great patio.
 I went looking for a more traditional meal but like many of the other tourists that flocked there, we found mediocre food with a great view.
-Made it worth while I suppose.
+Made it worthwhile I suppose.

 So What Dubai Eats are local?

 There was talk of stuffed camel and shwarma but I didn’t readily see this anywhere.
 This doesn’t mean they don’t exist and I certainly didn’t go out of my way to look for them.
 Of course, there are world-class restaurants in Dubai (allegedly) but the menu prices were too much for this travel blogger’s budget.
 Instead, I asked where locals eat.
 Food courts and malls were the reply.
 Makes sense with the mall culture and high heat.